The Institute of Coastal Research

 In Lysekil, we conduct research on the interactions between protected species and fisheries.
 We work in collaboration with coastal fishers to develop gentle, seal-safe, and selective fishing gear for small-scale coastal fisheries.

-The Fisheries Research Station in Älvkarleby
+The Institute of Coastal Research in Älvkarleby

 Contact us